USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/SampleProject/CONTRIBUTING.md

 This project follows [The U.S. Army Research Laboratory (ARL) Software Release Process for Unrestricted Public Release](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions) ("ARL Release Process").

-* Every release of this project (incremental version) must undergo a MINOR REVIEW or MAJOR REVIEW.
+* Every release of this project must undergo a MINOR REVIEW or MAJOR REVIEW.
 MAJOR REVIEWS must occur at least annually.
+The definition of a release is:

+   > A release is any publication of code and related artifacts to an externally visible site such as GitHub.
+Publications to locations that are only accessible to cleared personnel are not considered to be releases under this definition.
 * ARL Release Process defines criteria for selection MINOR or MAJOR review.
 * MAJOR REVIEWS (other than the initial MAJOR REVIEW) must document the impact of the software since the last major review for this project.
 * The principal developer and OPSEC officer are both responsible for releases of this software.